Meet the Velocity Team

 Repurposing furniture, kayaking down the Grand River, and enjoying country roads on his motorcycle.

-More about Marine and her role at Velocity
+More about Armin and his role at Velocity

 Communications Engagement Specialist